Reigning champions, we went into the 2005/06 campaign as overwhelming favourites to retain the title, and in our Centenary year, would not disappoint.

 An ill-tempered defeat at Fulham and United's improved form kept the race mathematically alive, but having beaten West Ham, Bolton and Everton, we needed to avoid defeat against United at the Bridge to wrap it up.

-What followed was Chelsea at our best, William Gallas putting us in front early with a close-range header before Cole danced around half the United defence to put us firmly in control, with Carvalho putting it beyond doubt after a forward rampage ended in him smashing home for a 3-0 win.
+What followed was Chelsea at our best, William Gallas putting us in front early with a close-range header before Cole danced through half the United defence to put us firmly in control, with Riccy Carvalho putting it beyond doubt after a forward rampage ended in him smashing home for a 3-0 win.

 That was to be our last goal of the season, with two skeleton sides beaten 1-0 against both Blackburn and Newcastle.
-It meant we finished the season on 91 points, four short of the season before, and only eight clear of second-placed United, but the league had been won at a canter.
+It meant we finished the season on 91 points, four short of the season before, and only eight clear of second-placed Man U, but the league had been won at a canter.